How do Medicinal Mushrooms compare with other Nutritional Supplements?

 High in antioxidants, beta-glucans and polysaccharides, mushrooms are one of nature’s most perfect foods.

 Not only are they loaded with healthy nutrients, but those nutrients are easily absorbed and used by humans.
-Recent research has focused on a unique potent antioxidant in mushrooms – called L-Ergothioneine (ERGO) – as a natural way of nutritionally supporting your body’s immune system to fight off diseases ranging from cancer to HIV AIDS.
+Recent research has focused on a unique potent antioxidant in mushrooms – called L-Ergothioneine (ERGO) – as a natural way of nutritionally supporting your body’s immune system.

-ERGO appears to be a far more powerful antioxidant than other substances such as beta-carotene and vitamins C and E. One unit of synthetic ERGO antioxidant is equal to 7,000 units of the antioxidant Trolox (water soluble vitamin E.) Antioxidants are the body’s defense system against cellular damage – damage that contributes to aging, injury, cancer and many other diseases.
+ERGO appears to be a far more powerful antioxidant than other substances such as beta-carotene and vitamins C and E. One unit of synthetic ERGO antioxidant is equal to 7,000 units of the antioxidant Trolox (water soluble vitamin E.) Antioxidants are the body’s defense system against cellular damage.

 Research has shown that the ERGO antioxidant found in mushrooms is not only one of the most potent of antioxidants but also the one most efficiently used by the body.
 Humans possess a unique specific “transport” system that moves ERGO into important cells in the body, such as the red and white blood cells.
 And unlike antioxidants such as vitamins C and E, unused ERGO appears to be stored by the body for quick use rather than flushed as waste.